Welcome to the page – Get started now.

 This page directs you to build your own private journaling blog and to start writing down your spiritual reflections and experiences.

 When blogging was a hype, more than 10 years ago, I had my first go at blogging when I saw my friends have their own blogs.
 The service back then was provided by another company other than WordPress.com.
 As I was not as well-versed at using a computer, I gave up blogging after a short while.
 I didn’t even get past customizing my blog to what I want it to be like!
-When I started my first private journaling blog using WordPress.com about 5 years ago, I had a much easier and pleasant ride because it is so user friendly.
+When I started my first private journaling blog using WordPress.com about 5 years ago, I had a much easier and pleasant ride because it was, and still is so user friendly.

 Before you read the contents in this page, if you haven’t read the “Disclaimer” page, you may want to do so now.
 Also, please read through and be aware that you are agreeing to the terms of service of WordPress.com when you create and possess a WordPress.com account and blog.